26. Inertia

 What struck me about the pandemic was our collective willingness to and commitment to accept our unnatural relationship with the animals we raise for food.
 Regardless of the exact origin of the COVID 19 vines, we know it is a zoonotic disease, meaning it jumped from non-human animal to humans.

-Most of the animals we eat or derive various products from (milk, eggs, leather, cosmetics, etc.) are raised in cramped, dirty, uncomfortable conditions.
+Most of the animals we eat or derive various products from (milk, eggs, leather, cosmetics, etc.) are raised in cramped, dirty, unnatural conditions.
 This is an uncomfortable truth.
-They typically meet violent deaths.
-Agriculture has not always been this dramatic, but the number of humans on Earth, and our increasing demands for these products at low cost has pushed animal agriculture to the brink.
+These animals also meet violent deaths.
+Agriculture has not always been this dramatic, but the growing number of humans on Earth and our increasing demand for animal-based products at low cost have pushed animal agriculture to the brink.

-But I digress.
-After opening my mind to these realities while simultaneously learning that we do not need to consume animals, rather it is better not to for our own health, pushed me into the world of plant-based eating and eventually living as free from animal exploitation as possible.
-As a result, I am healthier and live with incredible peace of mind, having reduced one form of violence from my life.
+After opening my mind to these realities and learning that we do not need to consume animals, rather that it is better not to, for our own health, I was pushed into the world of plant-based eating and eventually living as free from animal exploitation as possible.
+As a result, I am healthier and live with peace of mind, having reduced one form of violence from my life.

 Do you want to make a change, but you’re not sure how to start?
 Any force will do something.
 Imagine making a tiny change now and projecting a few years out to your future self.
 How might a tiny force applied now change your future?